 The Problem with Soap

 Have you read the back of the soap bottle or box?
-The ingredients are scary, if comprehendible: Chemicals, alcohol, water, preservatives, fillers.
+The ingredients are scary, if comprehensible: Chemicals, alcohol, water, preservatives, fillers.
 That's what is IN the bar.
-What about what they took OUT??
+What about what they took OUT?
 Glycerin is a natural product produced when oils are saponified.
 Often this glycerin, which softens the skin, is removed.

 The Goat Milk Solution

-Dwight read that goat's milk soap was a superior product in so many ways.
-Already knowing that goat milk is so good for us to drink, he learned that goat's milk is also nourishing for the skin.
+Dwight read that goats milk soap was a superior product in so many ways.
+Already knowing that goat's milk is so good for us to drink, he learned that goat's milk is also nourishing for the skin.
 It is full of vitamins, proteins, and minerals.
 It's easily absorbed by the body and it has a PH that is relatively close to that of the human body.
 I've even heard that Cleopatra once took goat milk baths.
-It is very moisturizing.
+It's a very moisturizing ingredient.**

 Olive Oil is a natural moisturizer, contains chlorophyll (a great substance if you are dealing with acne issues) and many nutrients, antioxidants and vitamins.

 Palm Oil is also a moisturizer.
-It is high in toctrieneols, part of the Vitamin E family.
+It is high in tocotrienols, part of the Vitamin E family.
 Vitamin E is known for its antioxidant, healing, and anti-aging properties.
 It is also known that these nutrients are beneficial for fighting all sorts of oxidative damage by free-radicals.
 You can read more about the natural ingredients we use by clicking here.

 Our Goat Milk Soap Was Born